HomeStartup InsightDistribution Strategy FOR FMCG Products

 Distribution strategy for FMCG products

-1. Determine the right channels for your industry or sector, such as Modern Trade (MT), General Trade (GT), Horeca (hotels, restaurants and cafes/catering), Specialist, Vending, Wholesale and others.
+1. Determine the proper channels for your industry or sector, such as Modern Trade (MT), General Trade (GT), Horeca (hotels, restaurants and cafes/catering), Specialist, Vending, Wholesale and others.
 These include both online and offline channels.

 3. Use consumer behaviour data to understand where and when people prefer to buy your products.
 Adjust distribution strategies accordingly to effectively meet consumer preferences.